mrsilver76/starcasa/README.md

 >Looking to showcase your starred portraits?
 Use StarCasa to list them, then feed that list into [SideBySide](https://github.com/mrsilver76/sidebyside) to combine pairs into perfect landscape shots - ideal for digital photo frames that hate vertical images.

 ## 🧰 Features
-- ⭐ Detects and lists starred photos from Picasa `.picasa.ini` files
+- ⭐ Detects and lists starred photos from Picasa `.picasa.ini` files.
-- 🖼️ Classifies images by orientation: portrait, landscape, square
+- 🖼️ Classifies images by orientation: _portrait_, _landscape_ or _square_.
-- 📁 Recursively scans multiple input directories
+- 📁 Recursively scans multiple input directories.
-- 🚫 Automatically ignores `.picasaoriginals` folders
+- 🚫 Automatically ignores `.picasaoriginals` folders.
-- 📝 Outputs results to customizable text files per orientation
+- 📝 Outputs results to customizable text files per orientation.
-- 📂 Supports single combined output file with `--all` option
+- 📂 Supports single combined output file with `--all` option.
-- ⚡ Uses fast native Windows image APIs for orientation detection
+- ⚡ Uses fast native Windows image APIs for orientation detection.
 - ✅ Optional file existence checking before reporting (`--check`)
-- 📊 Logs summary of files found and written per orientation
+- 📊 Generates logs to aid in troubleshooting.

 ## 📦 Download